-As you can see, different writers have differing approaches to research – and you may find a similar variety among your fellow writers on this course.
+As you can see, different writers have differing approaches to research – and you may find a similar variety among any fellow writers.
 But are there things you have to do?

-Consider what the novelists that you’ve just heard – Tim Pears, Patricial Duncker and Alex Garland – say about research, and note down your thoughts.
+Consider what the novelists that you’ve just heard – Tim Pears, Patricia Duncker and Alex Garland – say about research, and note down your thoughts.
 The relevant questions might start with:

 - What are the key areas of research for writing a novel?

 - Does life experience have anything to do with research?

 - Do you have to undertake research for a novel or story that is set in the present day?